Kaszumka/Application-/README.md

 # Smart Plant Management App

 This Android application is designed to work with a custom-built device that automatically plants and waters plants.
 It connects via Bluetooth to an Arduino microcontroller, which controls two stepper motors (each using a different driver).
 The system provides an intuitive interface for managing plants and interacting with the physical device.
+To activate the Arduino code, the app sends the command START Smart Plant Management App via Bluetooth once the connection is established

 ## Features